dydxprotocol/v4-documentation/pages/getting_started/onboarding_faqs.md

     - The current block time is ~1 second on average

 5. What is an indexer?
-    - The indexer is a read-only service that consumes real time data from v4 to a database for visibility to users.
-The indexer consumes data from v4 via a connection to a full node.
+    - The indexer is a read-only service that consumes real time data from dYdX Chain to a database for visibility to users.
+The indexer consumes data from dYdX Chain via a connection to a full node.
 The full node contains a copy of the blockchain and an in-memory order book.
 When the full node updates its copy of the blockchain and in-memory order book due to processing transactions, it will also stream these updates to the indexer.
 The indexer keeps the data in its database synced with the full-node using these updates.
 This data is made available to users querying through HTTPS REST APIs and streaming via websockets.
 More info can be found [here](https://dydx.exchange/blog/v4-deep-dive-indexer).

 ## Trading on an Exchange Run on dYdX Chain

-1. What are the different order types in V4?
+1. What are the different order types in dYdX Chain?
     - There are two order types: Short-Term orders and stateful orders.
         - Short-Term orders are meant for programmatic, low-latency traders that want to place orders with shorter expirations.
         - Stateful orders are meant for retail that wants to place orders with longer expirations.
 These orders exist on chain.

-2. How does the orderbook work in V4 for short-term orders?
+2. How does the orderbook work in dYdX Chain for short-term orders?
     - Each validator runs their own in-memory orderbook (also known as mempool), and the set of orders each validator knows about is what order placement transactions are in their mempool.
     - User places a trade on a decentralized front end (e.g., website) or via the typescript or python client that places orders directly to a full node or validatorAPI
     - The consensus process picks one validator to be the block proposer.
 The selected validator will propose their view of the matches in the next proposed block.